leogaudin/matrix/README.md

 >
 > Maximum space complexity : $O(n)$

-The dot product of two vectors is the sum-product of their corresponding elements.
+The dot product of two vectors is the **weighted sum of the elements of the vectors**.

 For example: